Activity note: Hotel check-in from 3:00 p.m.

 Dinner: Hotel buffet.
 We’ll eat early, approximately 5:30 p.m., to arrive at the concert venue in time to get our seats.

 Evening: 7:00 p.m.
 We’ll attend a performance of “The Sound of Charleston” at historic Circular Congregational Church.
 Professional performers will bring to life authentic music from throughout the city’s history, from the founding of one of America’s first musical organizations — the St. Cecilia Society (1766) — through Civil War songs, spirituals, gospel, Gullah, Gershwin, and jazz.
 We’ll hear about the words, context, and meanings of the music as we clap and sing along.
 “The Sound of Charleston” is the city’s longest running musical production.
 The church, founded in 1681, is one of the oldest continually worshipping congregations in the country; the present building dates from 1892.
 Returning to the hotel, prepare for check-out and departure following our closing session in the morning.

 Breakfast: Hotel buffet.

 Morning: For our final session together, we’ll hear from a representative of the Preservation Society of Charleston, the oldest community-based historic preservation organization in the U.S. The society has been working since 1920 to save and preserve historic places representative of Charleston’s and the Lowcountry’s unique architectural and cultural heritage.
 This concludes our program.
-Then it’s time for fond farewells.
+If you are transferring to another Road Scholar program, detailed instructions are included in your Information Packet for that program.
 We hope you enjoy Road Scholar learning adventures and look forward to having you on rewarding programs in the future.
-Please join our Facebook page and share photos of your program.
-Visit us at www.facebook.com/rsadventures.
+Don’t forget to join our Facebook page and follow us on Instagram.
 Best wishes for all your journeys!